 Day 1 Evening

 If you’d like to end your day with a shorter drive, return to Chatham for the evening.
-Great options for dinner include Yardie Vibez Jamaican Kitchen, Airlines Café, and Satellite Restaurant, the restaurant credited with inventing Hawaiian Pizza!
+Great options for dinner include Yardie Vibez Jamaican Kitchen and Satellite Restaurant, the restaurant credited with inventing Hawaiian Pizza!
 Retro Suites’ themed rooms are cool and comfortable.

 Retro Suites Hotel Winter